-How long will it take to get exam results?
+How long will it take to get my exam results?

-Exam results will be available within four (4) to six (6) weeks of exam completion.
-The HNCB will contact each exam candidate with the results of his/her exam via U.S. Mail.
+Exam results will be available via email within one (1) to two (2) weeks of exam completion.
+You will also be notified via mail within two (2) to four (4) weeks of exam completion.
+The HNCB will contact each exam candidate with the results of his/her exam via email and U.S. Mail.

 Will I be given grades by exam domain, so I know which areas I did well or poorly?